carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 - `S3 Select` or `Glacier Select` can be used to retrieve subset of data from S3 Objects using SQL query.
 S3 Objects can be CSV, JSON, or Apache Parquet.
 GZIP & BZIP2 compression is supported with CSV or JSON format with server-side encryption.
   - Allows you to save money on data transfer and increase speed.
 - Using `Range` HTTP Header in a GET Request to download the specific range of bytes of S3 object, known as Byte Range Fetch.
-- You can create `S3 event notification` to push events e.g. s3:ObjectCreated:\* to SNS topic, SQS queue or execute a Lambda function.
+- You can create `S3 event notification` to push events e.g. `s3:ObjectCreated:\*` to SNS topic, SQS queue or execute a Lambda function.
 It is possible that you receive single notification for two writes to non-versioned object at the same time.
 Enable versioning to ensure you get all notifications.
-- Enable `S3 Cross-Region Replication` for asynchronous replication of object across buckets in another region.
+- High Availability: Enable `S3 Cross-Region Replication` for asynchronous replication of object across buckets in another region.
   - Cross Region Replication REQUIRES versioning to be ENABLED on both SOURCE & DESTINATION bucket.
   - If enabled, existing objects are not replicated automatically, only subsequent updated files (new objects).
   - You can have this enabled for the entire bucket or just for specific prefixes.